 In order to be eligible for transfer admission, you must have completed or will complete at least 12 transferable semester hours of college-level work.
 Advanced Placement (AP); General Certificate of Education (GCE) Advanced Level (A-Level); International Baccalaureate (IB) and College-Level Examination Program (CLEP) exams cannot be used toward the 12 transferable credit requirement.

 Non-native English speakers must demonstrate English language proficiency through completion of all 4 years of secondary education in English or the completion of a college level English composition course at a U.S. institution.

 If you are a transfer student, connect with a UW–Madison Online enrollment coach to discuss your eligibility and have your questions about the program answered.

 A reentry student is someone who previously attended the University of Wisconsin–Madison as an undergraduate and would like to complete their first undergraduate degree.
 Reentry students are those who have not been enrolled in courses for a semester or more.

-Reentry students should email a UW–Madison Online academic and career coach at firstname.lastname@example.org to begin the process and find out more information.
+Reentry students should email a UW–Madison Online academic and career advisor at firstname.lastname@example.org to begin the process and find out more information.